 Hey all you wonderful clients and prospective clients of Zoe Larkin Photography!
 As you all are all too aware, this is an unprecedented time in the world.
 There is much confusion and heartbreak – and having your wedding plans disrupted is a big deal.

 I don’t take any of this lightly.
 As a responsible and adaptable wedding vendor, I recognize the need to be flexible and understanding while my clients navigate difficult times.
 Many marriers are downsizing their weddings (or even eloping), postponing to a future date, or hoping to go ahead with their original date.
 All of these options are difficult choices.
+If you want to check out what some of my other couples have done getting married during these difficult times, check out the post linked here:

 In this brief article, I would like to outline some policies involved with the work I do.
 I realize that many clients of mine signed a contract long before ‘COVID’ and ‘social distancing’ were words in anyone’s vocabulary.
 Perhaps there are questions you have or matters you would like to ask about.
 This is a sort of statement of where I stand with it all.